fynnob/ts-mui-nextjs-starter/content/pages/index.md

           url: /images/nextjs.svg
           altText: First item image
         text: >
-          How good are Samsung tablets?
-Are they worth it?
-We are going to find all of this out in this weeks blog.
-I'm going to take a look at the galaxy tab a9+.
-This tablet includes many features like Samsung DeX
+          We are review of the Samsung Galaxy Tab A9+.
+The Tab A9+ has a variety of features like Samsung DeX for a very low price of about 250$.
         actions:
           - type: Button
             label: Read the Blog